-For a decade, machine learning has garnered much attention globally in various fields due to its strong ability to resolve various real world problems.
-Since many fields of frequently-used data such as financial and biomedical data including personal or sensitive information, privacy-related issues are inevitable in the use of machine learning in such fields.
-There have been several non-cryptographic approaches for privacy-preserving machine learning including anonymization, perturbation, randomization and condensation [34, 44]; however, these methods commonly accompany a potential loss of information which might degrade the utility of data.
+For a decade, machine learning has received tremendous attention globally regardless of the field due to its strong ability to solve various real world problems.
+Since many of the data such as financial data and biomedical data include personal or sensitive information, privacy is an inevitable issue on machine learning in such fields.
+There have been several non-cryptographic approaches for privacypreserving machine learning including anonymization, perturbation, randomization and condensation [34, 43]; however, these methods commonly accompany the loss of information which degrades the utility of data.

-On the other hand, Homomorphic Encryption (HE), which allows computations over encrypted data without any decryption process, is theoretically one of the most ideal cryptographic primitives for privacy protection without the potential leakage of any information related to relevant data.
-There have been a number of studies on privacy-preserving machine learning based on HE, particularly supervised machine learning tasks such as classification and regression; including logistic regression [5, 9, 15, 19, 27, 30, 31, 45] and (the prediction phase of) deep neural networks [6, 25].
+On the other hand, Homomorphic Encryption (HE), which allows computations over encrypted data without any decryption process, is theoretically one of the most ideal cryptographic tool to preserve the privacy without loss of any data information.
+There have been a number of studies on privacypreserving machine learning based on HE, especially for supervised machine learning tasks such as classification and regression; including logistic regression [5, 9, 15, 19, 27, 30, 31, 44] and (the prediction phase of) deep neural networks [6, 25].

-Cluster analysis is one of the most significant unsupervised machine learning tasks, which aims to split a set of given data into several subgroups, called clusters, in which such data in the same cluster are "similar" to each other.
-As well as classification and regression, clustering is also widely used in various fields that engage the use of private information, including bioinformatics, image segmentation, finance, customer behavior analysis and forensics [22, 20, 36].
+Clustering analysis is one of the most significant unsupervised machine learning tasks, which aims to split a set of given data into several subgroups, called clusters, in such a way that data in the same cluster are "similar" in some sense to each other.
+As well as classification and regression, clustering is also widely used in various fields dealing with private information including bioinformatics, image segmentation, finance, customer behavior analysis and forensics [22, 20, 36].

-Contrary to classification and regression, there are only a few works [4, 29] on privacy-preserving clustering based on HE, and even only one of these works provides a full HE solution, i.e., the whole procedure is done by HE operations without any decryption process or a trusted third-party setting.
-The main reason for the slow progress of the research on HE-based clustering is that there are many HE-unfriendly operations such as division and comparison.
-Recently, Cheon et al. [14] proposed efficient HE algorithms for division and comparison of numbers which are encrypted word-wise, and this work surely has its significance as it has initiated and called for active research on HE-based clustering.
+Contrary to classification and regression, there are only few works [4, 29] on privacy-preserving clustering based on HE, and even only one of these works provides a full HE solution, i.e., the whole procedure is done by HE operations without any decryption process or trusted third party setting.
+The main reason for the slow progress of the research on HE-based clustering is that there are a lot of HE-unfriendly operations such as division and comparison.
+Recently, Cheon et al. [14] proposed efficient HE algorithms for division and comparison of numbers which are encrypted word-wisely, and this work takes a role of initiating active researches on HE-based clustering.